jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dj-schwa-s-a-s-h-by-day.md

 **DJ Schwa:** I’ve spent more time the studio than at the beach, but it's great.
 I used to live here so it doesn’t feel like I’m a tourist in a foreign country.
 I went fishing on the Harbour in a small boat... caught some fish, straight from the Harbour on to the barbie!

-**RR: **So when you lived here from 2011 to 2016, where did you used to play out?
+**RR: **So when you lived here from 2011 to 2016, where did you used to play at?

 **DJ Schwa:** I started to play in Sydney’s underground scene at the legendary [Reckless Republic](https://www.facebook.com/RecklessRepublic) parties in Kings Cross.
 I was also a resident DJ at Sydney's finest after-hours party Spice.
 I played at the first two Subsonic music festivals and pretty much every year at Rainbow Serpent in Victoria.
-I was also regularly playing at many other clubs in Melbourne and Sydney like Revolver, Civic, Home, Tramp, OneSixOne, Burdekin, Abercrombie...
+I was also regularly playing at many other clubs in Melbourne and Sydney like [Revolver](https://www.facebook.com/revolverupstairs/), [Civic](https://www.facebook.com/civicunderground/), [Home](https://www.facebook.com/homethevenue/), Tramp, OneSixOne, [Burdekin](https://www.facebook.com/BurdekinHotel/), Abercrombie...

 **RR:** Cool.
 What are your favourite festivals here?
 Any chance of returning to them?